-While pregnant women are already at increased risk of blood clots, some women are at even greater risk if they have clotting disorders in their personal or family history.
-Blood clots block arteries and blood vessels, diminishing or preventing blood flow to essential organs.
-In pregnant women, this may include the placenta.
-When blood cannot flow properly through the placenta, the baby cannot get the nutrients and oxygen it needs for healthy development.
+Blood clots block arteries and blood vessels, diminishing or altogether preventing blood flow to essential organs.
+In pregnant women, this can include the placenta.
+When blood flow is interrupted in the placenta, the baby is starved of the nutrients and oxygen it needs for healthy development.

 Risks of Clotting Disorders

-Thrombophilia threatens the mother’s health, but it also puts the pregnancy at risk for complications including:
+Thrombophilia is a condition in which blood has an increased tendency to clot.
+The disease threatens the mother’s health, but it also puts the pregnancy at risk for complications, including:

-It’s important to remember that these are worst case scenarios, and with proper treatment, women with clotting disorders are very likely to carry a healthy pregnancy to term.
-If you have a family history of blood clots, try obtain accurate details of your relatives’ condition and bring your concerns to your doctor.
-Your doctor will talk to you about reducing your risk and managing your care.
+It’s important to remember that these are worst case scenarios.
+Thrombophilia is very treatable, and with proper attention, women with clotting disorders can carry a healthy pregnancy to term.
+If clotting disorders run in your family, try to get a detailed family history, and bring this information to your doctor.
+Your doctor will talk to you about ways you can manage your condition and reduce your risk.

 Types of Clotting Disorders